Networks with many structural scales: a Renormalization Group perspective

-\textbf{Finally}, we have analyzed the Human Connectome (HC) structural network \cite{Fornito}.
-To address the issue that these empirical networks are usually single realizations of a fixed size, we have applied the LRG framework \cite{LRG} to analyze reduced versions of the HC network, performing finite-size scaling analysis.
-As the weighted HC network is a dense structure presenting many weak links, one needs to sparsify the network by removing links below a certain threshold, searching for scale-invariant features while avoiding generating a trivial random tree (as expected to emerge at the percolation critical point for every weighted network; see SM \cite{SM}).
-The analysis of $C_L$ for the thresholded HC network is displayed in Fig.\ref{Dyson}(c), while Fig.\ref{Dyson}(d) shows the finite-size scaling of $\lambda_F$ for reduced versions of the HC.
-Both analyses support an underlying topology with spectral dimension $d_s \sim 1.9(1)$.
+\textbf{Finally}, we have analyzed the Human Connectome (HC) structural brain network \cite{Fornito} (see SM \cite{SM}).
+To account for fluctuations in single realizations of empirical networks, we apply the LRG \cite{LRG} to analyze reduced HC versions, performing finite-size scaling (see SM for the detailed procedure \cite{SM}).
+Due to the high density of weak links, the HC must be sparsified by removing links below a threshold (T) to reveal non-trivial scale-invariant features, but avoiding the trivial RT expected at the percolation critical point (at $T \approx 0.06$ in this case).
+Rusults of the G analysis of $C_L$ for thresholded HC networks is shown in Fig.\ref{Dyson}(c), while Fig.\ref{Dyson}(d) illustrates the robust finite-size scaling of $\lambda_F$ for reduced versions of a HC at different $\tau$-values.
+Both analyses support an underlying scale-invariant topology with spectral dimension $d_s \sim 1.9(1)$ (in agreement with \cite{Serrano2020}).

 \paragraph{\textbf{Outlook.}}